 The number one leading animal ingredient in supplements today is gelatin.
 It’s usually the first ingredient listed right under the label and used as a coating ingredient or filler for capsules and gels.
 Gelatin is derived from boiling the hooves, stomach, and other tissue linings of various animals (usually pork and beef).
 It is also the ingredient found in gelatin dessert products since it helps create a thick, gel-like consistency in foods.

 2. Magnesium Stearate

 Another filler you’ll often see listed in the ingredient list is magnesium stearate, which is normally pork-derived.
 It’s used as a lubricant on the coating of supplements or included as a filler.
-Magnesium stearate come from stearic acid, which is is a fatty acid usually found in pork, butter, chicken, beef, fish, and milk.
+Magnesium stearate comes from stearic acid, which is a fatty acid usually found in pork, butter, chicken, beef, fish, and milk.
 It’s also found in cocoa and grains.
 Be sure to purchase exclusively vegan supplements so you can be assured you’re not taking in animal fats used to make this ingredient.
-Usually, if a supplement contains a vegetarian/vegan source of magnesium stereate, it will say so on the label.
+Usually, if a supplement contains a vegetarian/vegan source of magnesium stearate, it will say so on the label.